-Edward Hain Community Hospital is owned by NHS Property Services, and leased to Cornwall Partnership NHS Foundation Trust (CFT), which provides hospital services.
-The hospital hosts a number of outpatient clinics each week, and a minor injury unit is available at the Stennack Surgery within the town.
+Edward Hain Community Hospital is owned by NHS Property Services.
+NHS Property Services lease the hospital to Cornwall Partnership NHS Foundation Trust (CFT).
+CFT provide the hospital services.
+There are several outpatient clinics at the hospital each week.
+A minor injury unit is available at the Stennack Surgery in St Ives.

 We held a public meeting on 22 October 2020 using Microsoft Teams.
 Find out more in our engagement report.

 The drop-in sessions took place on:

-All of these issues and ideas will be considered throughout the engagement and decision making process.
+All views will be considered throughout the engagement and decision making process.